Criticism of Apple Inc.

 Apple Inc. has been the subject of criticism and legal action.
-This includes its handling labor violations at its outsourced manufacturing hubs in China, its environmental impact of its supply chains, tax and monopoly practices, a lack of diversity and women in leadership in corporate and retail, various labor conditions (mishandling sexual misconduct complaints), and its response to worker organizing.
+This includes criticisms of its handling of labor violations at outsourced manufacturing hubs in China, the environmental impact of its supply chains, tax and monopoly practices, a lack of diversity and women in leadership in corporate and retail roles, labor conditions including the handling of sexual misconduct complaints, and its response to worker organizing.

 Antitrust and anti-competitive practices

 United States v.
 Apple is an antitrust lawsuit by the United States Department of Justice (DOJ) in 2024.
-The lawsuit contrasts the practices of Apple with those of Microsoft in United States v.
-Microsoft Corp., and alleges that Apple engages in similar tactics and committing even more egregious violations.
+The lawsuit contrasts Apple’s practices with those of Microsoft in United States v.
+Microsoft Corp. and alleges that Apple engages in similar tactics while committing even more egregious violations.
 This followed Epic Games v.
 Apple and the enforcement of the Digital Markets Act in the European Union.

-Apple, Google, and other major technology companies illegally conspired in a "no-poaching" pact to prevent employees from seeking improved compensation, which The New York Times called "embarrassing."
+Apple, Google, and other major technology companies illegally conspired in a "no-poaching" pact to prevent employees from seeking improved compensation, a practice that The New York Times called ‘embarrassing.’
 A class-action lawsuit was settled for in 2015.

-Additionally the European Union fined Apple €1.84 billion (approximately $2 billion) in March 2024 for abusing its market power in the App Store with music streaming services by preventing developers from mentioning cheaper options to IOS users.
+Additionally, the European Union fined Apple €1.84 billion (approximately $2 billion) in March 2024 for abusing its market power in the App Store with music streaming services by preventing developers from mentioning cheaper options to iOS users.

 Intellectual property enforcement

 Apple has faced criticism for its aggressive enforcement of intellectual property (IP) rights, including legal actions challenging various trademark applications.
 For example, The New York Times reported that Apple opposed trademarks such as a logo featuring three interlocking apples used by the Appleton Area School District, and a podcast named "Talk About Apples" created by an Atlanta-based artist.
-The company has also objected to trademark filings by Apple Urgent Care in California, artist Franki Pineapple, DOPi (a company that makes laptop bags and phone cases) for the lowercase i, and Woolworths Supermarkets, whose "W" logo resembles an apple.
-Critics have described these enforcement actions as examples of corporate overreach, with The New York Times referring to Apple's strategy as "bullying" and NBC News as "lunacy".
+The company has also objected to trademark filings by Apple Urgent Care in California, artist Franki Pineapple, DOPi (a company that makes laptop bags and phone cases) for the lowercase i, and the Woolworths supermarket chain in Australia, whose "W" logo resembles an apple.
+Critics have described these enforcement actions as examples of corporate overreach, with The New York Times describing Apple's strategy as "bullying" and NBC News as "lunacy".
 In 2023, Apple sought IP rights over apple-related imagery in Switzerland, which drew further scrutiny over its approach to trademark enforcement.
 Smaller competitors told the United States Congress in 2020 that such "bullying" drives them out of business, stifling competition.
 The Register wrote in 2006 that Apple "sues itself in the foot" for a lawsuit against a community site for deep linking to the MacBook Pro service manual claiming the site infringed on their IP rights.
 Apple has pursued civil and criminal action against blogs over IP to maintain its culture of secrecy.